-Keselowski and Carl Edwards were not the only frontrunners to experience problems during the race, though.
-Kyle Busch, Bobby Labonte, Tony Stewart, and polesitter Brian Vickers all were involved in crashes near the front of the field, and Jeff Burton had an engine fail while running second – all of which opened the door for Martin in the race’s closing stages.
+Keselowski and Edwards were not the only frontrunners to experience problems during the race, though.
+Kyle Busch, Bobby Labonte, Tony Stewart and polesitter Brian Vickers all were involved in crashes near the front of the field, while Jeff Burton had an engine fail while running second – all of which opened the door for Martin in the race’s closing stages.

-Despite finishing the race in the garage, Tony Stewart retained the Nationwide Series points lead over Kyle Busch heading into Atlanta.
-Carl Edwards, in fourth, is the highest ranked driver running for the Nationwide Series championship.
+Despite finishing the race in the garage, Stewart retained the Nationwide Series points lead over Busch heading into Atlanta.
+Edwards, in fourth, is the highest ranked driver running for the Nationwide Series championship.

-*Who Should Have Won: Brad Keselowski.* While the majority of the leaders stayed out during the 11th caution period, Brad Keselowski took a full fuel load.
+Who Should Have Won: Keselowski.
+While the majority of the leaders stayed out during the 11th caution period, Keselowski took a full fuel load.
 As the race went green for 40 plus laps, Keselowski found himself in position to pin the entire field a lap down as they began fuel stops.
-An untimely debris caution wiped out Keselowski’s fuel mileage advantage, but left him the race leader with ten to go – with a fast race car, to boot.
-Keselowski then engaged in a furious battle with Carl Edwards and was holding the advantage on the high side of the track when Mark Martin spun the two leaders out on Lap 197.
-Still, Keselowski has much to be proud of; he put himself in position for his first win, and was deprived only by being a victim of Mark Martin.
+An untimely debris caution wiped out Keselowski’s fuel-mileage advantage but left him the race leader with 10 to go – with a fast racecar, to boot.
+Keselowski then engaged in a furious battle with Edwards and was holding the advantage on the high side of the track when Martin spun the two leaders out on lap 197.
+Still, Keselowski has much to be proud of; he put himself in position for his first win, and was deprived only by being a victim of Martin.
 How many other drivers can say that?

-*David Stremme*: Rusty Wallace Incorporated has been running well all season, but both of their cars have been victims of bad luck.
-This weekend, David Stremme finally got RWI a good finish, running up front all day and scoring a 5th place finish.
-Also of note is that this was Stremme’s fourth consecutive Top 5 in the Nationwide Series at Las Vegas.
+Stremme: Rusty Wallace Incorporated has been running well all season, but both of their cars have been victims of bad luck.
+This weekend, Stremme finally got RWI a good finish, running up front all day and scoring a fifth-place finish.
+Also of note is that this was Stremme’s fourth consecutive top five in the Nationwide Series at Las Vegas.

-*Mike Wallace*: Wallace and his new Germain Racing team showed real signs of progress on Saturday.
-Wallace ran in the Top 15 all day, had strong pit stops, and scored a 7th place finish.
-It was Wallace’s first Top 10 since the July 2006 race at Daytona, and his first since taking over the No. 7 Geico car.
+Mike Wallace: Wallace and his new Germain Racing team showed real signs of progress on Saturday.
+Wallace ran in the top 15 all day, had strong pit stops and scored a seventh-place finish.
+It was Wallace’s first top 10 since the July 2006 race at Daytona, and his first since taking over the No. 7 GEICO car.

-*Open-Wheelers:* Dario Franchitti had the strongest showing of his career in a stock car, qualifying inside the Top 10 and bringing his Dodge home 6th.
+Open-Wheelers: Dario Franchitti had the strongest showing of his career in a stock car, qualifying inside the top 10 and bringing his Dodge home sixth.
 Franchitti did remarkably well to adapt to the treacherous combination of a slick track and hard tires.
 Also of note was Patrick Carpentier, who was called into Saturday duty to replace an ill Kasey Kahne.
-Carpentier responded to the challenge, bringing the No. 9 Dodge home 8th in only his fourth career Nationwide Series start.
+Carpentier responded to the challenge, bringing the No. 9 Dodge home eighth in only his fourth career Nationwide Series start.

-*Brad Keselowski*: He’s leading the race with less than five to go, in position to win his first career race, and gets taken out in a wreck caused by his teammate, Mark Martin!
-Let’s not forget that Keselowski also lost his first career Truck win after a late race spin at the hands of Travis Kvapil.
+Keselowski: He’s leading the race with less than five to go, in position to win his first career race, and gets taken out in a wreck caused by his teammate, Martin!
+Let’s not forget that Keselowski also lost his first career truck win after a late-race spin at the hands of Travis Kvapil.
 Sooner or later, Brad; hang in there.

 14 of 43 starting positions in the Sam’s Town 300 went to Sprint Cup regulars.